zoranzaric/wordpress-capistrano/htdocs/wp-content/plugins/google-analyticator/readme.txt

 Google Analyticator adds the necessary JavaScript code to enable Google Analytics logging on any WordPress blog.
 This eliminates the need to edit your template code to begin logging.
 Google Analyticator also includes several widgets for displaying Analytics data in the admin and on your blog.

-*Google Analyticator is brought to you for free by [Spiral Web Consulting](http://spiralwebconsulting.com/).
-Spiral Web Consulting is a small web development firm specializing in PHP development.
-Visit our website to learn more, and don't hesitate to ask us to develop your next big WordPress plugin idea.*

 = Features =

 Google Analyticator Has the Following Features:

-- Supports standard Google Analytics tracking
+- **NEW!** Supports standard Google Analytics tracking via the latest async tracking methods (faster and more reliable than the older ga.js tracking method)
-- **NEW!** Includes an admin dashboard widget that displays a graph of the last 30 days of visitors, a summary of site usage, the top pages, the top referrers, and the top searches
+- Includes an admin dashboard widget that displays a graph of the last 30 days of visitors, a summary of site usage, the top pages, the top referrers, and the top searches
 - Includes a widget that can be used to display visitor stat information on the front-end
 - Supports outbound link tracking of all links on the page, including links not managed by WordPress
 - Supports download link tracking